lifengyuan/CSC207-JSONProject/README.md

 JSON Obeserver features:

-*support whitespace in input
+* Support whitespace in input

 * Error messages
   * Useful/helpful
   * Indicate precisely where the error is
   * Line/Column

-*pretty printer
+* Pretty printer

-*Support for unicode. eg: /u1234
+* Support for unicode. eg: /u1234

-*Support for take input from file, String, url source
+* Support for take input from file, String, url source

 I use the apporach of standard JAVA object to represent JSON numbers as Java Number object, JSON strings as Java String objects, Java arrays as List<Object> objects, and JSON objects as Java Hashtable<String,Object> objects.